MMBazel/study-databricks/databricks-lakehouse-fundamentals/module_01_whatisdatalakehouse.md

 - Data collection drastically increased in volume, velocity, & variety
 - Data warehouses took too much time to process data & provide results & there was limited capability to handle data variety & velocity

+## Explain the challenges of managing and using big data.

 ### 2000s: Big data explosion
 - Structured, semi-structured, & unstructured data could live simultaneously, collected in the volumes & speeds necessary
 - Data created from many different sources such as web logs or sensor data, could be streamed into the data lake quickly & cheaply in low-cost cloud object stores